immersive environment (collaboration with Raghunath Khe)

 January 24th 2015

-While guests mingled, Andrew Kim (former member of the band Delhi 2 Dublin) played a live electro-acoustic set from one of his handcrafted instruments, made from a re-purposed tennis racket.
-Following Kim, opera singer Quinton Harris Jones sang an Italian love ballad.
+After the ceremony, guests mingled to the sounds of Andrew Kim playing a live electro-acoustic set from one of his handcrafted instruments (a re-purposed tennis racket), and Quinton Harris Jones followed Kim with an Italian love ballad.

-At midnight, Vancouver-based artists Ciara Havishya and Zox Svetorovich presented a performance art piece.
-The work, titled Ascension, was a movement-based work and installation with the two artists “inhabiting extremes of the spiritual/technological spectrum” (Zox).
-Meanwhile, a dancefloor in the adjacent space featured the neo-tribal sounds of local DJ Pyrrha Luna.
-The DJ lineup continued with sets by several other local DJs.
-LA-based performance artist Genevieve Belleveau began her enactment of a performance piece titled Intimate Ikebana (a work she initially performed for the New Museum in NYC).
-Sitting in a long robe, within a sheer canopied alcove, she began conducting one-on-one rituals with guests, ending each by bestowing them with a cup of entheogenic mushroom tea, sprinkled with petals of the bride’s bouquet.
+At midnight, Vancouver-based artists Ciara Havishya and Zox Svetorovich presented a movement-based piece titled Ascension, which saw the two artists “inhabiting extremes of the spiritual/technological spectrum” through a performative installation.
+LA-based performance artist Genevieve Belleveau began an updated version of a performance piece titled Intimate Ikebana (initially conceived and performed at the New Museum in New York).
+Sitting in a long robe in a sheer canopied alcove, she executed one-on-one rituals with attendees, ending each by handing them a cup of entheogenic mushroom tea, sprinkled with petals from the bride’s bouquet.